cchitsiang/awesome-stars/README.md

 ## JavaScript

+- [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - A full-stack application that turns any documents into an intelligent chatbot with a sleek UI and easier way to manage your workspaces.
 - [sunner/ChatALL](https://github.com/sunner/ChatALL) - Concurrently chat with ChatGPT, Bing Chat, Bard, Alpaca, Vicuna, Claude, ChatGLM, MOSS, 讯飞星火, 文心一言 and more, discover the best answers
 - [ca1c/envcli](https://github.com/ca1c/envcli) - Populate .env file from javascript variables
 - [ahmed3520/lam-store](https://github.com/ahmed3520/lam-store) - Lam-store App is a desktop app that allows users to perform tasks through a centralized chat interface.
 It supports apps developed in any language and uses Node child processes to communicate with the